tobi-ore/Open_Data_Science_Project/README.md

 Using the SP log, the Vshale will be computed using this relationship `Vshale_sp=(SP_log-SP_clean)/(SP_clay-SP_clean)` The expected result of this computation is to be appended to the data creating new columns called __Vshale__ and the curves for all the returned Vshale methods will be plotted on the same track for comparison.

-### Estimating Porosity
+### f) Estimating Porosity
-Porosity is a very important parameter when it comes to reservoir characetrization.
+Porosity is a very important parameter when it comes to reservoir characterization.
 There are several ways of estimating porosity from well logs.
 In this project, the Neutron-Density method will be utilized.
 Density porosity is estimated by using `PHID = (RHOB - DENSma) / (DENSw - DENSma)` and the NPHI is the Neutron porosity.
 The Neutron-Density Porosity is then estimated using the relationship below:
 ```